KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 not as burden,
 but as altar.

-Entropy does not wish to dissolve...
+Entropy does not wish to dissolve—
 not yet.
 It first wishes to rule.